 Visitors of the opposite sex are permitted in living rooms and kitchens but not in the bedrooms in off-campus living units, Wyview Park, and the Foreign Language Student Residence.
-The use of the bathroom areas by members of the opposite sex is not appropriate unless emergency or civility dictates otherwise, and then only if the safety, privacy, and sensitivity of other residents are not jeopardized.
+Visitors may use the guest restrooms located in the lobbies and common areas.
 Visiting hours may begin after 9:00 a.m. and extend until 12:00 midnight.
 Friday night visiting hours may extend until 1:30 a.m.
-Landlords may establish a shorter visiting period if proper notice is given to students.
+Landlords may establish a shorter visiting period if proper notice is given to students (here is the link to visiting hours: